 If demolition occurs to a house or other structure after April 1st, the assessed value of that property remains taxable until the next April 1st.

-The data on the property record cards is gathered from deeds, inspection of the property, subdivision plans, sales, survey plans etc. Information such as type of structure, class, quality of construction, sq. footage, story height, type of heating, any additional characteristics are gathered and then entered into a mass appraisal system “TRIO”.
+The data on the property record cards is gathered from deeds, inspection of the property, subdivision plans, sales, survey plans etc. Information such as type of structure, class, quality of construction, sq. footage, story height, type of heating, any additional characteristics are gathered and then entered into a mass appraisal system “VISION”.
 The valuation calculated is based on the information entered into the system and the corresponding cost schedules.

 The Assessor is an agent of the State, governed by the laws of the State of Maine, City Ordinances and City Policies.